microsoft/working-with-ai/README.md

 ## License
 This repository is licensed under CC BY 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/.
-To attribute the data, use the citation below.
+To attribute this repository, use the citation below.

 ## Citation